addianto/dotfiles/README.md

 ## Windows-specific Configuration

-Besides dotfiles, this project also contains WinGet Configuration files.
-The files can be found at [`windows/configurations`](./windows/configurations/) directory.
+Besides dotfiles, this project also contains WinGet Configuration files located in the [`windows/configurations`](./windows/configurations/) directory.

 ## Acknowledgements